In this day and age, most people who decide to learn guitar want the ability to play their favorite songs while they or someone else sings.

 3 (strum down)

 4 (strum down)

-Be easy on the strings; graze every one on the way down as well as on the way up.
+Be easy on the strings; you just want to graze every one on the way down.

 Songs typically consist of a group of around 3-5 chords, called a chord progression.
 The crux of playing songs on guitar is switching between these chords somewhere along the repetitive series of 4-counts.